Magic is an intrinsic part of Aethelgard, flowing through the land like rivers and shaping reality itself.

 Magic granted by the gods through prayer and devotion.
 Practiced by religious orders across Aethelgard.

-• Practitioners: Sun Templars, M priestesses, Earthbound shamans
+• Practitioners: Sun Templars, Moon-Circle priestesses, Earthbound shamans

 • Focus: Healing, protection, blessings, divine judgment